ushiecodes/basictoolkit/readme.txt

 credential manager

-git remote add origin "reposistory link" intermediate phase between your local repository and remote repository (github) git remote -v : will show u the link to the commits
+git add origin "reposistory link" intermediate phase between your local repository and remote repository (github) git remote -v : will show u the link to the commits

-to push the intermediate commit to staging area: gir push --set-upstream origin master
+to push the intermediate commit to staging area: git push --set-upstream origin master

 #class 2 - 01/08/25